MarcusCWD/project260622/README.md

 2. **Multiselect Filter dropdown** This feature is used to narrow down the search results for the user.
 User can search for projects by the tags by clicking the respective options at the filter input.

-3. **Search feature** The user is able to search by name and/or by the season's name.
+3. **Search feature** The user is able to search by title and/or by the description.
 The search bar is placed in the navigation for quick access.

 ## Technologies Used